Syrian revolution: Fall of Assad Regime

 Syrian President Ahmed al-Sharaa and Syrian Democratic Forces (SDF) leader Mazloum Abdi agree to integrate the SDF into the Syrian Arab Republic.

 Agreement stipulating the integration of the Syrian Democratic Forces (SDF) into the institutions of the Syrian Arab Republic, 10 March 2025.

 Heavy fighting renewed with a major rebel offensive in the northwest led by Tahrir al-Sham and supported by allied groups in the Turkish-backed Syrian National Army in November 2024, during which Aleppo, Hama and Homs were seized.
 Southern rebels who had previously reconciled with the government subsequently launched their own offensive, capturing Daraa and Suwayda.
 The Syrian Free Army and the Syrian Democratic Forces launched their own offensives in Palmyra and Deir ez-Zor, respectively.
 The fall of the Assad regime occurred on 8 December when Assad fled to Moscow during the Fall of Damascus.
 Prime Minister of Syria Mohammad Ghazi al-Jalali handed over power to the revolutionaries in December 8, 2024.

 On the same day, Israel launched an invasion of Syria's Quneitra Governorate, aiming to seize the UN buffer zone in the Golan Heights.
 The SNA continued to clash with the SDF in and around Aleppo.

 In January 2025, the Syrian transitional government announced the dissolution of several armed militias and their integration into the Syrian Ministry of Defence, as well as the appointment of Ahmed al-Shara'a as president of Syria during the transitional phase.

-The EU has pledged $2.7 billion in aid to Syria to help the country rebuild after the fall of Bashar al-Assad.
+The EU has pledged $2.7 billion in aid to Syria to help the country rebuild.
 The bloc made the pledge at a gathering of donor countries while warning that recent violence could threaten the progress made under the new leadership in Damascus.